 A big part of the toxic waste is securitized assets.
 This is a debt issued by a special purpose vehicle, like a business trust or a limited liability company.
 The SPV is set up by a commercial bank, or an investment bank, or some other financial institution.
 The sponsor sells the debt to investors, and the money is used to buy a portfolio of assets.
 The SPV has no other business, so revenue from the assets is the only source of a return for the investors.

 The simplest form is mortgage pass-through bonds.
 The pool consists of a single class of asset, like home mortgage notes or commercial real estate notes.
-Each month the cash received is used to pay for administrative expenses, and the balance is used to pay first interest, then principal to the investors.
-The principal reductions come when people sell or refinance, or lose the home in foreclosure.
+Each month the cash received is used to pay for administrative expenses, and the balance is used to pay first interest, then principle to the investors.
+The principle reductions come when people sell or refinance, or lose the home in foreclosure.

 Then things get complicated.
 The special purpose vehicle can issue several classes of securities.
 Most of the securities are debt instruments, like bonds or debentures.
 There is also an equity class, like stock, which gets anything left over.
 The terms of the bonds are set out in long documents, written by highly trained and expensively educated lawyers who ought to have real work instead of this serfdom.
 I hope most of them are or will soon be looking for jobs at Legal Aid, trying to expiate their guilt or at least pick up a paycheck.
 But I digress.